phasewalk1/feisty/README.md

-# feisty
-Generic Feistel ciphers

 ## Forewarning
+> ⚠️
-The following code has been written only in purpose of furthering my understanding of [Feistel Ciphers](https://en.wikipedia.org/wiki/Feistel_cipher), and is not audited nor guaranteed to be _correct_.
+> The following code has been written only in purpose of furthering my understanding of [Feistel Ciphers](https://en.wikipedia.org/wiki/Feistel_cipher), and is not audited nor guaranteed to be _correct_.
 In other words, it wasn't developed to be used by anybody, i.e., don't roll this crypto.

 ## Construction